omarzer0/AZ-Chat/README.md

 - Video and Audio calls.
 - Bottom Sheet Fragment for Image Viewer instead of normal fragment
 - Private messages on a password-protected screen.
-- Add audio when sending a message.
+- Add audio when sending a message.(Done)

 ## Known issues
 - None yet! :)